layumi/Person_reID_baseline_pytorch/README.md

 Different framework need to be tuned in a different way.

 ## Some News
+**30 April 2020** We have applied this code to the [AICity Challenge 2020](https://www.aicitychallenge.org/),  yielding the 1st Place Submission to the re-id track :red_car:.
+Check out [here](https://github.com/layumi/AICIty-reID-2020).

 **01 March 2020** We release one new image retrieval dataset, called [University-1652](https://github.com/layumi/University1652-Baseline), for drone-view target localization and drone navigation :helicopter:.
 It has a similar setting with the person re-ID.
 You are welcomed to check out it.

 **07 July 2019:** I added some new functions, such as `--resume`, auto-augmentation policy, acos loss, into [developing thread](https://github.com/layumi/Person_reID_baseline_pytorch/tree/dev) and rewrite the `save` and `load` functions.
 I haven't tested the functions throughly.
 Some new functions are worthy of having a try.
 If you are first to this repo, I suggest you stay with the master thread.